Katalyst99/Algo-in-C/README.md

 ## 31. Count and Say Algorithm:
 * This is a useful algorithm in certain scenarios.
 For instance, The count-and-say algo is often used as an exercise in coding interviews or programming courses.

+## 32. Rotate Image Algorithm:
+* The algorithm has a multitude of important real-world applications in several domains.
+For example, In Computer Graphics the algo is used to rotate objects or scenes in a 3D environment.